Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: An upper bound for the gonality and linear growth condition

 \section{An upper bound for the gonality and linear growth condition}

 In this section, we want to give an upper bound for the gonality of any curve on an abelian surface.
 It will turn out as in the case of $K3$ surfaces that for general curves in the linear systems the special behaviour of the curves is inherited from the surface, but unlike the $K3$ case, the Clifford index is not computed by a line bundle coming from the surface.
-The idea is that the map $C \to \mathbb{P}^1$ computing the gonality is the restriction of a (rational) map $\varphi: S \to \mathbb{P}^1$ obtained by imposing the maximal possible number of base points on $C$.
+The idea is that the map $C \to \mathbb{P}^1$ computing the gonality is the restriction of a (rational) map $\varphi: S \dashrightarrow \mathbb{P}^1$ obtained by imposing the maximal possible number of base points on $C$.
 In the following $N=N(S,L)$ (see the introduction for a definition).
-Let us first deal with the case $h^0(N)=2$ which is more elementary. \begin{lemma} Given any two points $P,Q \in S$ and any curve $C \in |L|$ there exists $a \in S$ such that $P,Q \in C+a$. \end{lemma} \begin{proof} Up to translation, we may suppose that $P=0$ the origin in $S$.
+Let us first deal with the case $h^0(N)=2$ which is more elementary.
+Notice that in case $L=2N$ and $\mathrm{NS}(S)=\mathbb Z \cdot N$ we do not need to prove anything since we showed that the curves are of maximal gonality. \begin{lemma} Given any two points $P,Q \in S$ and any curve $C \in |L|$ there exists $a \in S$ such that $P,Q \in C+a$. \end{lemma} \begin{proof} Up to translation, we may suppose that $P=0$ the origin in $S$.
 Let us consider the map

 where $f(c_1,c_2) = c_1-c_2$.
 Since $C$ is ample the map $f$ is surjective, hence $Q=d_1-d_2$ for some $d_1,d_2 \in C$.
 Take $a=-d_2$, you get $P=0=d_2-d_2 \in C+a$ and $Q=d_1-d_2 \in C+a$. \end{proof} \begin{corollary} Suppose $h^0(N)=2$, then each curve in $L$ carries at least six $g^1_{g(S,L)}$.
-In particular, Theorem \ref{t1} holds for $|L|$. \end{corollary} \begin{proof} The rational map $\varphi_{|_N}:S \to \mathbb{P}^1$ has four base points.
+In particular, Theorem \ref{t1} holds for $|L|$. \end{corollary} \begin{proof} The rational map $\varphi_{|_N}:S \dashrightarrow \mathbb{P}^1$ has four base points.
 Apply the previous lemma to any couple of them and you get a pencil of degree $g(S,L)$ on $C+a$. \end{proof}

 Now we deal with the general case.
 Let us settle some notation.